yyarmoshyk/yarmoshyk.pro/src/_posts/2024-02-23-bsecamp-cloud-platform4.markdown

 description: Order the AWS Cloud Platform based on the best practices
 type: service
 ---
+AWS Well Architected Cloud Platform for greenfield software projects that start from scratch in an empty field.
+This service package also fits the needs of startups in the initial funding phases.

-This is totally a custom quote to fit the needs of your workloads based on the best practices declared as [pillars AWS Well Architected framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/the-pillars-of-the-framework.html)
+It is being built based on the best practices declared as [pillars AWS Well Architected framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/the-pillars-of-the-framework.html)

+This package includes standard scope and can be exteded upon your needs with a custom quote.

 Our goal is to build secure, cost efficient and easy manageble environment for your business.